★★★★☆ Moderate / Sedona

 Total Nerdery Soldiers Pass is named after General Crooks Army Scouts, who lived in Fort Verde during the 1870-80’s.
 They used this trail to travel through parts of the Arizona Territory.

-Directions From the intersection of 89A and 179, turn left / west on 89A.
+Trailhead – (Note: The 14-car lot fills quickly, making the Shuttle a good alternative.)
+From the intersection of 89A and SR 179, turn left/west on 89A.
 Drive 1.2 miles to Solider Pass Road.
 Turn right / north on Soldier Pass Road and continue 1.5 miles to Rim Shadows Drive.
-Turn right / east on Rim Shadows Drive and drive 0.2 miles to a gated entry road (keeping straight where Rim Shadows Drive splits left).
-The trailhead parking is located on the left side of the road.
-NOTE: The trailhead parking lot only accommodates 14 cars, and cars parked on the streets just outside the lot will be towed.
-Some parking is allowed along Soldiers Pass Road.
+Turn right/east on Rim Shadows Drive and drive 0.2 miles to a gated entry road (keeping straight where Rim Shadows Drive splits left).
+The lot is on the left side of the road.